Kent State beats Utah State 51-41 for 1st bowl victory

-FRISCO, Texas (AP) — Kent State football players, as coach Sean Lewis said Thursday, haven’t been able to call themselves winners for seven years.
-On Friday night, the Golden Flashes not only became winners but also achieved something that no other team in school history could claim — a bowl victory.
+FRISCO, Texas (AP)Kent State capped a turnaround season with its first bowl victory.

-Dustin Crum passed for 289 yards and two touchdowns and ran for a career-high 147 yards and the clinching score to help Kent State beat Utah State 51-41 in the Frisco Bowl.
+Dustin Crum passed for 289 yards and two touchdowns and ran for a career-high 147 yards and the clinching score to help Kent State beat Utah State 51-41 on Friday night in the Frisco Bowl.

 ”I’m just so happy for the university,” said Crum, who also was Kent State’s leading rusher during the season. ”We weren’t supposed to be here, but here we are.”